LBMC

 LBMC, PC is an accounting and professional services firm with its headquarters in Brentwood, Tennessee, part of the Nashville metropolitan area.
-Founded in 1984, the firm was originally established as Lattimore, Black, Morgan, and Cain, PC, named after its founding partners.
-It later adopted the shortened name LBMC, which is now used across the organization and its affiliated companies.

 LBMC provides audit and assurance, tax, and business advisory services, as well as additional offerings in wealth management, recruiting and staffing, technology consulting, human resources, and procurement.

-LBMC employs more than 900 people across 6 offices in the Southeastern United States, including Nashville, Chattanooga, Knoxville, and Memphis in Tennessee, as well as Louisville, Kentucky, and Charlotte, North Carolina.
+LBMC employs more than 1000 people across 6 offices in the Southeastern United States, including Nashville, Chattanooga, Knoxville, and Memphis in Tennessee, as well as Louisville, Kentucky, and Charlotte, North Carolina.
 In 2025, the firm ranked 35th among the largest CPA firms in the United States by Inside Public Accounting, with reported net revenue of $234.6 million.